 Slates the officers and directors and members of the next Nominating Committee.
 The officers and directors and members of the Nominating Committee are slated and approved at the Annual Meeting in May.

-Plans and organizes the annual Scholar Awards Luncheon.
+Plans and organizes the annual fundraiser.